Policy

 - we have identified an alternative caregiver under this entitlement but rangatahi has declined to live with them.

-If it is agreed that financial assistance for the Living Arrangement Agreement is removed, this must be agreed by a care manager – Caregiver Recruitment and Support Team and recorded on CYRAS and CGIS.
+If it is agreed that financial assistance for the Living Arrangement Agreement is removed, this must be agreed by a service manager in Transition Support Services and recorded on CYRAS and CGIS.
 In this circumstance, the rangatahi is still entitled to receive advice and assistance, which may include supporting a rangatahi to live in a safe and appropriate independent living arrangement.

 Policy: Advice and assistance — financial assistance

-Assessing the appropriateness of the independent living arrangement is covered in the Caring for Children and Young People policy.
+Assessing the appropriateness of the independent living arrangement is covered in the care arrangements policy.

 Accommodation responsibilities if living arrangement breaks down